Sirillion/SMXxSEfct/README.md

-# SMXxSEfct A17b199eR1
+# SMXxSEfct A17b208eR1

-SMXxSEfct is a ScreenEffect remover that will remove the Blurry screen effect that occurs when you are getting stunned.
-Made for those that don't like it or get performance issues because of it.
+The purpose of this modlet is to remove the screen effects that occur in combat for those that have performance issues when playing 7 Days to Die.

 > Dependencies: None.